isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 **As such, we don’t believe that carousels are the best way to show content to site visitors.** We suggest using an infopic section to display information instead.

+#### Can I change the font of my website?
+Isomer's template follows a older version of the SGDS which uses lato.
+You currently cannot customise your font.

 #### What are my options if I am unable to use Isomer?

 Agencies can consider hosting your website on CWP as part of the CWP bulk tender, or an external provider e.g. AWS Cloudfront.
 You can also use the [Singapore Government Design System](https://www.designsystem.gov.sg/) for UI components.